Code-Institute-Submissions/personal-website/README.md

 - [HTML5](https://www.w3.org/html/)
     - I use HTML to create the basic structure of my portfolio.
 - [CSS3](https://www.w3.org/Style/CSS/Overview.en.html)
-    - CSS give my site its look and style
+    - CSS gives my site its look and style
 - [Bootstrap 4](https://getbootstrap.com/)
-    - I have implimented the Bootstrap CSS framework to create a responsive mobile-first website, I have used multiple components and edited them to fit my needs.
+    - I have implimented the Bootstrap CSS framework to create a responsive mobile-first website, I have used multiple standard components and edited them to fit my needs.
 - [Font Awesome](https://fontawesome.com/)
     - Font Awesome was used for all of my icons.